What is bulk shopping? Why aren’t zero waste stores actually zero waste?

-A fully-loaded bulk aisle: a zero waste dream.
+A fully-loaded bulk aisle in a zero waste store: a zero waste dream.
 I’m sure we all have visions of popping by a little nearby co-op and finding everything – from free range quinoa to artisanally-crafted granola – to pour into our pristine reusable bags.

 As always, though, let’s look at the dream with a little more nuance than the usual “mason jar full of trash” brigade like to do.
 Because bulk bins aren’t actually zero waste – and that’s OK.